Lundkurt/semesterproject-2/README.md

  - Watches page with list of all products and filtering
  - Ability to add new products, edit existing products or delete.
  - Login stored in localstorage
+ - Api is currently offline, data have been replaced with fakestore API, which is not relevant to the store name

 ## Built With